democratising-ai/democratising-ai.github.io/README.md

 ## License

-This project is open source.
-See LICENSE.txt for details.
+This project is under MIT License.
+See [LICENSE](LICENSE) for details.

 ## Contributing